VedantYadav025/ai--notebooks/README.md

 # ai--notebooks
-This repo containts implementations of common ai algorithms
+This repo containts implementations of common AI algorithms